Skip to content

 Who's behind Padder?

 Padder policies are issued by the Insurance Company of Prince Edward Island (ICPEI), a subsidiary of Desjardins.
-Padder Underwriting Inc. is the licensed insurance company that manages the products.
+Padder Underwriting Inc. is a licensed insurance intermediary (managing general agent) that designs and administers the products under delegated authority from the insurer.

 Eligibility & Applying